 First cut and peel pumpkin into chunky cubes or slices.
 Don’t throw the seeds away.

 Then roast pumpkin in the oven or cook in a heavy skillet.
-Remove outside layers of fennel bulb and slice thinly on a mandolin (white part only).
+Remove the outside layers of the fennel bulb and slice thinly on a mandolin (white part only).
 After that mix olive oil, apple cider vinegar, orange juice, honey, salt and pepper.
 Heat if serving salad warm.

 Arrange salad leaves (I’ve used young rocket, green salad and beetroot leaves).
 Then top with cooked pumpkin and sliced fennel.
 Sprinkle sesame or pumpkin seeds and drizzle with dressing.
 And, your pumpkin and fennel salad is ready.

 If that is not enough, pumpkin seeds are nature’s wonder food.
-Here you can find out how to roast pumpkin seeds without oil and have a snack that is all natural, vegan friendly and delicious.
+Here you can find out how to roast pumpkin seeds without oil and have a snack that is all-natural, vegan-friendly, and delicious.